OsaidAlhomedy/PlanetZoo-FrontEnd/README.md

 How will you approach each other and the challenges of the project knowing that it is impossible for all members to be at the exact same place in understanding and skill level?
 How will you raise concerns to members who are not adequately contributing?
 How and when will you escalate the conflict if your resolution attempts are unsuccessful?

+-  In order to prevent conflicts, Only the team leader has the right to merge the work.

+- As a group, we will use the meeting to prevent such things.
+But if anyone tried to control others, the team leader will talk to him/her privately.

+- of course, we are all in different levels of knowledge, so we decided from day one to help each other.
+In the daily meeting, we will make sure that everyone understands what's happening with others.

 ### Communication Plan